 Table Control Strategies

 - Dealers play a crucial role in maintaining decorum at the table.
-Addressing inappropriate behavior promptly, such as splashing the pot, ensures a conducive gaming environment.
+Promptly addressing inappropriate behavior, such as splashing the pot, ensures a conducive gaming environment.

-- If a player folds out of turn, the dealer intervenes to temporarily halt gameplay, preventing subsequent players from folding out of turn and ensuring a proper sequence of actions.
+- If a player folds out of turn, the dealer intervenes to temporarily halt gameplay.
+This prevents subsequent players from folding out of turn and ensures a proper sequence of actions.

 - In cases where a player loses focus and misses their turn, the dealer courteously reminds them of their impending action.